Shrn-25/ORIENTATION_MPU/README.md

 ## 💻 Software Requirements
 - Python 3.6+
 - matplotlib (3D plotting)
+- arduino ide
 - numpy (mathematical operations)
 - pyserial (Arduino communication)

+## Guide to use:
+- upload the MPU_basic code to Arduino Uno (or any boards by doing appropiate modifications))
+- run the realtime_imu.py
+- Wait 7 seconds for CALIBRATION
+- Have fun

 # Real-Time IMU 3D Visualization-Arduino Processing version